 Insurance, immunizations, and meds:

-Travel insurance is an important addition to this packing list because it keeps you covered in the worst case scenario, which is being flown to a country where you can get the proper care you need.
+Travel insurance is an important addition to this packing list because it covers you in the worst case scenario, which is being flown to a country where you can get the proper care you need.
 I use World Nomads since their explorer option also covers adventurous activities like hiking and scuba diving.

-Keep in mind, Africa is huge, and this list is meant for those traveling through the southern and eastern countries with some suggestions for the far north as well.
+Keep in mind, Africa is huge, and this list is for those traveling through the southern and eastern countries with some suggestions for the far north as well.

 Enjoy the beautiful adventure in comfort and style, and not in head-to-toe beige safari gear!